 Small and Wide-angle X-ray scattering is a crucial technique for understanding nanoscale organic or inorganic systems and their interactions.
 The state-of-the-art expertise, advanced instrumentation and theoretical analysis within the Center for X-ray Analytics support scientists and shed new light on the comprehension of amorphous, liquid, polymeric and composite systems ranging from 1 to 100 nm in size.
 A particular focus is put on linking "structure" to "function", a fundamental concept at the core of nano-to-biological interaction.

-In the SAXS laboratory, we investigate a broad range of materials and benefit from collaboration both from Empa and outside.
-This includes size, shape and interactions of particles, proteins, polymers and self-assemblies in solution as well as understanding internal morphology in powders and mesoporous materials.
-The micro-focused beam combined with 2D detector also enables us to explore the long-range anisotropy relevant to polymeric nanofibers and nanoparticles orientations in in-situ microfluidics.
+In the SAXS laboratory, we investigate a broad range of materials and benefit from collaboration from Empa and outside.
+It includes the size, shape, surface characteristics and interactions of particles, proteins, polymers, pharmaceuticals and self-assemblies in solution and an understanding of internal morphology in powders and mesoporous materials.
+The micro-focused beam combined with a 2D detector and the wide variety of sample environments enables us to explore the complex anisotropy of polymeric composite nano-materials and the interaction of nanoparticles and biological environments with in situ microfluidics.

-The SAXS laboratory is part of the Center for X-ray Analytics and located at Empa St Gallen.
-The laboratory concentrates on the development and application of small angle diffractions and scattering methods.
-The lab is equipped with state-of-the art instruments for the different application domains:
+The SAXS laboratory is part of the Center for X-ray Analytics located at Empa St Gallen.
+The laboratory concentrates on developing and applying small-angle diffraction and scattering methods.
+The lab is equipped with polyvalent instruments for the different application domains: